 What is a sole trader?

-The most popular type of business structure in the UK is the sole tradership – comprising 56% of all UK businesses in 2021.
-This equates to around 3.2 million people.
+The most popular business structure in the UK is the sole tradership, which comprised 56% of all UK businesses in 2023.
+This equates to around 3.1 million people.

-It is simple to get started as a sole trader – you (the individual) and your business are treated as a single entity from a tax point of view.
-You pay income tax annually via the self-assessment process, and Class 2 and 4 NICs.
+It is simple to become a sole trader.
+From a tax point of view, you (the individual) and your business are treated as a single entity.
+You pay income tax and NICs annually via self-assessment.

 However, unlike trading via a limited company, your liability is not unlimited if things go wrong as a self-employed person.